What your company can learn from Spotify Squads and agile design

 Let's take a look at organizational units called Squads and how this people-driven, autonomous approach for scaling agile emphasizes the importance of culture and community.

-What Are Spotify Squads?
+What are Spotify Squads?

 Spotify understands that focused teams work better and are far more likely to achieve whatever task they are set out to accomplish.
 Every Spotify Squad (of no more than 8 people) is tasked with a specific mission and has the autonomy to complete it however they want.